sajjadalis/f7-vue-typescript/README.md

 # Framework7 Vue with TypeScript

-This is a starter template for Framework7 setup via Vite CLI.
+This is a starter template for Framework7 created via Vite Cli.

-Project structure is little bit different than original Framework7 CLI setup and is according to default Vue 3 setup.
-It's using pages from Framework7 Tabbed layout, which is default view for this starter template.
-Compiled files on build are located in root `dist` directory. `index.html` is also in the root directory.
+The project structure is a little bit different from the original Framework7 Cli setup and is according to the default Vue 3 structure.
+It's using pages from Framework7 Tabbed layout, which is the default view for this starter template.
+Compiled files on build are located in the root `dist` directory. `index.html` is also in the root directory.

 ## Features